- To explore line and mark-making to draw water

 - Aprons or painting shirts

-This is is a great warm-up activity to get pupils used to standing up around a shared space and table.
+This is a great warm-up activity to get pupils used to standing up around a shared An empty area in an image or 3D artwork. and table.

 - What did we learn about lines in the previous lesson?